OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • How does the chosen importation method influence the liability and risk elements?

-Clients often ask us about the difference in liability and risk when choosing between the two importation methods when wanting to fly within the EU.
+Clients often ask about the difference in liability and risk when choosing between the two importation methods when wanting to fly within the EU.
 In this article, we dive a bit deeper into the topic.

 The customs aspect of flying within the EU

 Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.
 However, both options can be used commercially or privately if applied correctly.

 The liability depends on how the aircraft is used